-7555A/7655 Frequency Adjustment
+7855 Frequency Adjustment

-This adjustment refers only to scanners with the programmable sweep option.
-Although parameters 454 RASTER FREQUENCY and 455 RASTER AMPLITUDE are listed on all scanners, they are only used with the programmable sweep function.
-To prevent the loss of laser power in earlier models of all scanners, set these two parameters to 99.
+This adjustment refers only to CiMAX 7855 scanners with programmable sweep adjustments.
+Although parameters 454 RASTER FREQUENCY and 455 RASTER AMPLITUDE are listed on all 78xx scanners, they only affect 7855 scanners.
+To prevent the loss of laser power is earlier models of scanners, set these two parameters to 99 (7850 and 7855 scanners).
 The parameters range is 000 (default) to 099.